 Fertilizer: Succulents don’t need to be fertilized during the winter, but will benefit from being fed during the spring and summer months.

-Read my post, Succulent Plant Care: How To Grow Succulents As Houseplants for more tips on taking care of succulents.
+Read my detailed Succulent Plant Care Guide for more tips on taking care of succulents.

 If you find it difficult to propagate succulents during the winter, give this method a try.
 It’s a fun experiment, and a great way to keep busy during the long winter months.
 If it works for you, stop back and let me know.